paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-050-miscellaneous-command-responsibilities.md

     (iv) disabling sickness or condition;

-  (H) during leadership training;
+  (G) during leadership training;

-  (I) during pre-deployment training and during post-deployment training;
+  (H) during pre-deployment training and during post-deployment training;

-  (J) at transition points in the service of the member, such as—
+  (I) at transition points in the service of the member, such as—

     (i) transition from a regular component to a reserve component;